michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 36. So Sennacherib king of Assyria departed, and went and returned, and dwelt at Nineveh.

 37. And it came to pass, as he was worshipping in the house of Nisroch his god, that Adrammelech and Sharezer his sons smote him with the sword: and they escaped into the land of Armenia.
-And Esar–haddon his son reigned in his stead.Armenia: Heb.
-Ararat
+And Esar–haddon his son reigned in his stead.

 ## 2 Kings 20

 1. In those days was Hezekiah sick unto death.
-And the prophet Isaiah the son of Amoz came to him, and said unto him, Thus saith the Lord, Set thine house in order; for thou shalt die, and not live.Set…: Heb.
-Give charge concerning thine house
+And the prophet Isaiah the son of Amoz came to him, and said unto him, Thus saith the Lord, Set thine house in order; for thou shalt die, and not live.

 2. Then he turned his face to the wall, and prayed unto the Lord, saying,

 3. I beseech thee, O Lord, remember now how I have walked before thee in truth and with a perfect heart, and have done that which is good in thy sight.
-And Hezekiah wept sore.sore: Heb. with a great weeping
+And Hezekiah wept sore.

-4. And it came to pass, afore Isaiah was gone out into the middle court, that the word of the Lord came to him, saying,court: or, city
+4. And it came to pass, afore Isaiah was gone out into the middle court, that the word of the Lord came to him, saying,

 5. Turn again, and tell Hezekiah the captain of my people, Thus saith the Lord, the God of David thy father, I have heard thy prayer, I have seen thy tears: behold, I will heal thee: on the third day thou shalt go up unto the house of the Lord.